At a Glance

 ✨Highlight Teamwork Skills

 This role requires working closely with a team.
-Be ready to discuss how you collaborate with others, resolve conflicts, and contribute to a positive team environment.
-Share specific examples that showcase your teamwork abilities.
+Prepare to discuss your experience in collaborative environments and how you contribute to a positive team dynamic, especially in high-pressure situations.